Other Exercises

 The judge made Rubin's witnesses drunkards from the slums

-And to the black folks he was just a crazy nigger.
+And to the black he was just a crazy nigger.

 The D.A. said he was the one who did the deed